-Sweden drops Julian Assange rape investigation
+Sweden drops Assange rape investigation

 Stockholm (CNN)Sweden is dropping its investigation into WikiLeaks founder Julian Assange on rape allegations, according to a prosecution statement released Friday.

-Assange has been holed up at the Ecuadorian Embassy in London since 2012, seeking to avoid an arrest warrant on the allegations in Sweden.
-He has always denied wrongdoing.
+Assange, who has always denied wrongdoing, has been holed up at the Ecuadorian Embassy in London since 2012, in an effort to avoid a Swedish arrest warrant.
+Despite Friday's announcement, he's unlikely to walk out of the embassy imminently.

-Assange, an Australian national, has previously said that he's afraid that if he leaves the embassy, he could end up being extradited and facing the death penalty in the United States over allegations of revealing government secrets through his site, WikiLeaks.
+The Australian national has previously expressed concern that he could end up being extradited and facing the death penalty in the United States over allegations of revealing government secrets through his site, WikiLeaks.

-Following the statement, Assange tweeted an old image of himself smiling, but has not yet made any other comment.
+Following the Swedish statement, Assange, now 45, tweeted an old image of himself smiling, but has not yet made any other comment.

+A lawyer for the woman who accused Assange of rape said her client was shocked by the decision, Agence France-Presse news agency reported.

+"It is a scandal that a suspected rapist can escape justice and thereby avoid the courts ... my client is shocked and no decision to (end the case) can make her change that Assange exposed her to rape," lawyer Elisabeth Fritz said, according to AFP.

 US authorities have prepared charges to seek his arrest, US officials familiar with the matter told CNN last month.